|Neutral/ Cushion Shoes||Stability Shoes||Motion Control Shoes|

-Determining Correct Shoe TypeThere are three basic categories of shoes: cushion, stability, and motion control.
+Determining Correct Shoe TypeThere are three basic categories of shoes: neutral/cushion, stability, and motion control.
 The main differences between the three types is the level of stabilization that they have.
 Stabilization refers to what extent a shoe prevents a foot from pronating (rolling in).
 In order to stabilize a shoe, certain parts of the shoe are reinforced.
 Pronation is generally when feet flatten and roll in because of flexible arches and or ankle mechanics.
 The opposite is supination, when a foot rolls to the outer edge.
 A foot that does neither is said to be neutral.

 Cushion Shoes - This type of shoe has little or no pronation protection, or stabilization.
 It is for the foot that rolls to the outer, lateral edge or is neutral.